covia-ai/covia/docs/white-paper.md

 - Internal (authorised teams within organisations)
 - Restricted (no access to most assets except through highly controlled operations)

-Covia provides opens source reference implementations for agents, however any ecosystem participant is free to develop their own custom agents providing these follow the standard protocol.
+Covia provides open source reference implementations for agents, however any ecosystem participant is free to develop their own custom agents providing these follow the standard protocol.

 ### Drivers